 parturient woman is delivered while resting on her back, in the lap of a female seated on the ground, while her knees are bent, and are supported by two other females, one sit ting on either side.
-In order to facilitate labor the parts are lubricated with oil, and the "Dyhe," resting on her knees before the patient, instead of supporting the perineum, urges the patient to assist nature in expelling the child, while she introduces the fingers of her two joined hands in a conical figure into the vagina, and, by spreading them, stretches the external parts, thinking in this way to facilitate labor, whilst she unquestionably retards it.2 I will call especial attention to the custom of the Hoopa, lower Klamath, and the Orleans-Bar tribes, as it is precisely the same as I have occasionally seen my patients occupy in the efforts of expulsion.
+In order to facilitate labor the parts are lubricated with oil, and the "Dyhe," resting on her knees before the patient, instead of supporting the perineum, urges the patient to assist nature in expelling the child, while she introduces the fingers of her two joined hands in a conical figure into the vagina, and, by spreading them, stretches the external parts, thinking in this way to facilitate labor, whilst she unquestionably retards it.
+I will call especial attention to the custom of the Hoopa, lower Klamath, and the Orleans-Bar tribes, as it is precisely the same as I have occasionally seen my patients occupy in the efforts of expulsion.
 Lying on the back, the elbows drawn upwards and resting on the ground, the knees flexed to a perpendicular, the legs more or less flexed, and the heels resting on the ground.

-1 H. S. Kilbourne, Assistant Surgeon U. S. A.
+H. S. Kilbourne, Assistant Surgeon U. S. A.

-2 "Notes on Hindoo Midwifery" by Dr. Wise, Edinburgh Obstetrical Society, 12th Session, p.
+"Notes on Hindoo Midwifery" by Dr. Wise, Edinburgh Obstetrical Society, 12th Session, p.
 372.

 The dorsal decubitus, with the body at an angle of forty or forty-five degrees, was common among the Romans.
 Moschion describes it.
-Celsius 1 and Paul of Ægina 2 recommend this position in certain obstetrical operations, and before the time of the obstetric chair it was commonly assumed in Germany.
-In some of the mountainous districts of Saxony the patient, semi-recumbent, shoulders elevated, is suspended during the pains and the expulsion of the child, upon a strong broad towel which is placed under the pelvis and seems to further labor most happily in many cases.1 The Gurian women take the dorsal decubitus, but at the moment of expulsion seize a rope suspended above the bed and raise the body to the same angle which we have found among so many other people.2 Most reasonable of all seems the semi-recumbent position as occasionally adopted in the rural districts of this country; the patient
+Celsius and Paul of Ægina recommend this position in certain obstetrical operations, and before the time of the obstetric chair it was commonly assumed in Germany.
+In some of the mountainous districts of Saxony the patient, semi-recumbent, shoulders elevated, is suspended during the pains and the expulsion of the child, upon a strong broad towel which is placed under the pelvis and seems to further labor most happily in many

-Fig. 37. - Birth of the Emperor Titus.
+FIG. 42. - Birth of the Emperor Titus.
 From Ploss.
 After an antique painting on the ceiling of a room in the palace of Titus, on the Esquiline Hill in Rome.